tajpouria/aws-solutions-architect-hands-on/README.md

 - Create an User and Admin group.
 Add the user to the Admin group
 - Create an EC2 instance.
 - Create a simple private network using Security Groups.
+- Allocate an Elastic IP and associate it with an instance.